Wayfinders at Meadowstone Farm

 Kindergarten Group (ages 5-6)

-Gathers on Tuesday, Wednesday, and Thursday from 9am - 1pm with an option to stay from 1pm - 3pm for mature children.
+Gathers on Tuesday, Wednesday, and Thursday from 9am -3pm with an option for the youngest students to go home at 1pm.

 Meet the mentors who facilitate Wayfinders